NeoLixOS/NeoLixOS/README.md

 **NeoLixOS** is a fast, lightweight, and flexible operating system designed for everyday use.

+## Built on **Arch Linux**

+NeoLixOS is planned to be based on Arch Linux, bringing a modern rolling-release foundationwith up-to-date software and a modern system design.

+The goal is to combine Arch’s power and simplicity with a more guided and approachable experience.

 --------------------------
 NeoLixOS currently offers four desktop environment editions: